kranti-up/clemcore/clemgame/README.md

 |       game_dir() # needs to implement lookup in game_registry
  scripts
 |
-+--- cli.py # rename benchmark to framework
++--- cli.py # renamed benchmark to framework
 |
  tests
 |
 +--- test_benchmark.py # rename to test_framework.py and adapt
-|
++--- logging.yaml # renamed main logger to framework.run
- run_benchmark.sh # to run a specific set of games constituting a benchmark version
++--- run_benchmark.sh # added to run a specific set of games constituting a benchmark version
 ```